waimea-cpy/demo-200dtd-assessment/Example-Design.md

 ### Database Structure

-Place a image here that shows the *final design* of your database: tables, fields and relationships.
+Place a image here that shows the *final* design of your database: tables, fields and relationships.

 ### User Interface Design

-Place images here that show your *final design* of your UI: layout, colours, etc.
+Place images here that show your *final* UI design: layout, colours, etc.

 -------------------------------------------------